tessel/t1-docs/tutorials/connect-arduino-tessel.md

 ### Arduino Uno
-Arduino Unos send over signals at 5V and **this will damage Tesssel**.
+Arduino Unos send over signals at 5V and **this will damage Tessel**.
 If you are planning on using an Arduino Uno, you need to make a [5V to 3.3V level converter](https://www.sparkfun.com/products/12009) which shifts the 5V UART TX signal from the Arduino to 3.3V.

 The UART TX coming **from** Tessel is at max 3.3V, but this will register as a digital "high" signal so it does not need to be boosted up to 5V.